hphelion/documentation/devplatform/helion/admin/best-practices/index.html.md

 **Note**

-For performance reasons, Application Lifecycle Service containers should not be relocated to block volumes.
+For performance reasons, containers should not be relocated to EBS volumes.

 ### Enabling Filesystem Quotas[](#enabling-filesystem-quotas "Permalink to this headline")